aditya0621/disaster-management-codefundo-/README.md

 # disaster-management-codefundo-
 OUR AIM: Our aim is to work on an idea that can act as a link between the disaster inflected people, service providers, health facilities and the outside world.
 In disaster situation, unavailability of communication is a major issue.
 So our effort is to develop a new system to resolve this problem.
 Other than its core purpose, we also look forward to record the overall statistics of the disaster situation.
-An OVERVIEW OF WORKING OF IDEA : Inflicted people would be sending messages/media using an application that would be specifically designed for this purpose to a drone via hotspot/Wi-Fi technology.
+An OVERVIEW OF WORKING OF IDEA : Our idea is to use a drone that will act as a link between the base computer and inflicted people.
+This idea is specially for cases where people are traped and communication system is fully disturbed.
+Inflicted people would be sending messages/media using an application that would be specifically designed for this purpose to a drone via hotspot/Wi-Fi technology.
 The drone after reaching at the site of base computer would share all the data received till that point with the base computer and then an application on the base computer would do rest of the work.
 Our main focus is on the application of the base computer that would aid in filtering the messages into categories such as :
 - Health Cases
 - Requirements